PhD, Florida State University , 2015

 BS, Brigham Young Universty , 2008

-Dylan B. Jackson is an interdisciplinary scholar whose research primarily focuses on 1) promoting child health as a means of developmental crime prevention and 2) fostering the health and well-being of children and youth in the face of violence, adversity, and criminal justice involvement.
-His approach to the study of child and adolescent health is situated in a life-course framework and moves beyond traditional disciplinary boundaries.
-As a life-course and health criminologist, his work is integrative, bridging empirical and theoretical developments from multiple social and health science fields, including public health, criminology, sociology, social work, and psychology.
-His research investigates the implications of diminished health, often within the broader context of social inequities, for violent and problem behaviors, with a primary focus on health and development during the early life course.
-He has also examined criminal justice involvement, family violence, and neighborhood exposure to violence as potent determinants of child and adolescent health.
+Dylan B. Jackson is a trained life-course and developmental criminologist whose research primarily focuses on 1) fostering the health and well-being of children and youth in the face of violence, adversity, and exposure to the criminal legal system, and 2) promoting child and adolescent health as a means of developmental crime prevention.
+His work examines myriad exposures to the criminal legal system (e.g., policing, incarceration) and family and neighborhood violence as potent determinants of child and adolescent health.
+He also investigates the implications of diminished health, often within the broader context of social inequities, for violent and problem behaviors, with a primary focus on health and development during the early life course.
+Dr. Jackson's work is integrative, bridging empirical and theoretical developments from multiple social and health science fields, including public health, criminology, sociology, social work, and psychology.
 His work has been published in a diverse set of peer-reviewed journals, including Health Affairs, Journal of Adolescent Health, The Journal of Pediatrics, Academic Pediatrics, Social Science & Medicine, Psychology of Violence, Prevention Science, Preventive Medicine, Youth & Society, and American Journal of Community Psychology.